 A full recirculating pump has a complete loop between the faucet and the water heater.
 Therefore, all the unused hot water in the pipes will not stay there.

 Instead, the pump will circulate it back to the water heater.
 This unit may come with a sensor and a timer to save energy.
 These features allow the system to turn itself off after the water completes a loop or at specific times you set.

 If you have a large family or entertain often, a full recirculating pump is the way to go.
 Then, you’ll never have to wait for hot water again.

 Comfort System (Passive Pump)

-This is a cheaper version of a hot water recirculating pump.
-Instead of sending it all the way back to the water heater, the pump will recirculate the remaining water to the pipes and keep it there.
-However, since the hot and cold water share the same pipe, you might get lukewarm water when you turn on the cold water faucet.
+A passive pump is a cheaper version of a hot water recirculating pump.
+Instead of sending it back to the water heater, the pump will recirculate the remaining water to the pipes and keep it there.
+However, since the hot and cold water shares the same pipe, you might get lukewarm water when turning on the cold water faucet.

 The hot water recirculating pump has its benefits and drawbacks.
-You need to think it through before deciding whether to install it or not.
+Therefore, you need to think it through before deciding whether to install it or not.
 After all, it is about much more than just quicker hot water flow.

 If you have a traditional gravity-fed hot water system, then a passive recirculating pump might be good.
 These pumps are designed to work with these systems and can provide you with the same benefits as an active recirculating pump, but without the need to re-route your pipes.